omega-gg/VBML/README.md

 VBML is a client based markup language designed to provide direct access to video resources on the Internet.<br>
 It's based on [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.<br>
-The goal is to provide standalone access informations about video resources.<br>
+The goal is to provide simple access routines to complex video resources.<br>
 It's client based and entirely depends on the local software it runs from.<br>
 It can be extended via a scripting language to extract complex resources.<br>